 Your doctor might also perform a meibomian gland expression procedure.
 It will clear the oil and crust from your meibomian glands.
 Your doctor will massage the eyelids to unblock them.

-In some instances, you will not be able to prevent meibomianitis.
-However, proper hygiene of the eye will help stop bacteria growth.
+In some instances, you won’t be able to prevent meibomianitis.
+However, proper eye hygiene will help stop bacteria growth.
 You should also seek treatment for skin conditions, such as acne or rosacea, which can lead to the disorder.
 Certain foods, including chocolate, may make your symptoms worse.
-If you have been diagnosed with meibomianitis in the past, you may want to avoid these foods to help prevent it from happening again.
+If you had meibomianitis in the past, you might want to avoid these foods to help prevent it from happening again.

-If you are diagnosed with meibomianitis, it is important to remember that you will not lose vision as a result of the condition.
+It’s important to remember that you won’t lose vision as a result of the condition.
 Unfortunately, the symptoms of meibomianitis can be very uncomfortable, requiring you to seek treatment.

-While meibomianitis can be cured, patients who develop this condition will often experience recurrence even after successful treatment.
-Treatment can be difficult because results are typically not immediate.
+While meibomianitis is curable, people who develop this condition often get it again even after successful treatment.
+Treatment can be difficult because results aren’t usually immediate.
 Treatment, however, is effective and will reduce your symptoms.